...

 Make an Appointment

-At Positive Wellbeing Psychology, we offer flexible appointments with our psychologists during the day, evening, or weekends, both in-person at our Melbourne psychology practice or online via telehealth.
+At Positive Wellbeing Psychology, we offer flexible appointments with an eating disorder psychologist during the day, evening, or weekends, both in-person at our Melbourne psychology practice or online via telehealth.

-Our team of psychologists hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and adhere to ethical guidelines as mandated by the Psychologists Registration Board and Australian Psychological Society.
-Our clinical practice is grounded in evidence-based treatment evidence-based treatment for eating disorders including binge eating disorder and other food disorder challenges.
+Our team of psychologists hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and adhere to ethical guidelines as mandated by the Psychologists Registration Board and the Australian Psychological Society.
+Our eating disorder psychologist at our practice is grounded in evidence-based treatment evidence-based treatment for eating disorders including binge eating disorder and other food disorder challenges.
+Reach out to speak with one of our experienced online Psychologists in Australia using a secure telehealth platform, or in person at our Armadale psychology practice.